All Episodes

 Wow.

-Yeah, see, everybody's this is the thing, though.
+Yeah, see, everybody's, this is the thing, though.

 Everybody's going to apply their own personal life experiences to this, which may be irrelevant.

-One thing one thing I feel confident of though, all during the night last night, people and afternoon.
+One thing I feel confident of, though, all during the night last night, people, and afternoon, I'm watching all this stuff on cable TV.

-He got a probably gonna resign tonight.
+He got a probably going to resign tonight.

-Probably working on the resignation letter now.
+Probably working on the resignation letter.

 And then we've heard that he's been working on the resignation letter.